2016–17 Southern Thailand floods: International

-Thailand received additional assistance from the U.S. for disaster risk reduction
+United States

 On February 16, 2017, Glyn T. Davies, the U.S. ambassador to Thailand, announced an additional $500,000 to support disaster risk reduction initiatives that would assist Thai communities and schools to be better prepared for floods and other natural disasters.
-With this support from USAID, Save the Children, the project's implementing partner, expanded its current work on disaster risk reduction in Yala, Narathiwat, Pattani, and Nakhon Si Thammarat, the province most severely affected by the flooding.
+With this support from USAID, Save the Children expanded its current work on disaster risk reduction in Yala, Narathiwat, Pattani, and Nakhon Si Thammarat, the province most severely affected by the flooding.

 While visiting families who had been affected by the flooding last month, Ambassador Davies remarked, "The United States stands in solidarity and friendship with the Thai people as they deal with the aftermath of the storm.
 We will never forget Thailand's assistance following Hurricane Katrina, which devastated New Orleans and the surrounding communities in 2005.
 When a tragedy strikes, being ready for the unexpected can save lives and hasten recovery.
 We think that by providing this support, individuals would be able to prepare for emergencies by knowing where to go and how to safeguard their property and selves."

-South Thailand flood victims received financial assistance from Malaysian businesspeople
+Malaysia

-Money was given to the victims of the disastrous floods that ravaged southern Thailand in January by a group of businessmen from Malaysia.
-Sakon Chantharak, the governor of Nakhon Si Thammarat, welcomed a group of businesspeople from Malaysia's state of Kelantan in the first week of March 2017.
+Money was given to the victims of the floods that severely affected southern Thailand in January by a group of businessmen from Malaysia.
+Sakon Chantharak, the governor of Nakhon Si Thammarat, welcomed the group from Malaysia's state of Kelantan in the first week of March 2017.
 They gave him 300,000 baht to use for repairing and upgrading homes that had been harmed by the floods.

 Mitigation and relief efforts

 Thai Red Cross Society

-Following the calamity, the Thai Red Cross Society, led by Her Majesty Queen Sirikit, offered assistance in the devastated districts.
+After the disaster, the Thai Red Cross Society, led by Her Majesty Queen Sirikit, offered assistance in the devastated districts.
 Relief kits were provided with food, water, and necessities.
-Families in ten severely impacted provinces—Sakon Nakhon, Ubon Ratchathani, Sisaket, Lopburi, Roi Et, Surin, Nakhon Ratchasima, Phichit, Chaiyaphum, and Mukdahan— received 8,432 relief kits totaling more than 8,432,000 baht.
+Families in ten severely impacted provinces – Sakon Nakhon, Ubon Ratchathani, Sisaket, Lopburi, Roi Et, Surin, Nakhon Ratchasima, Phichit, Chaiyaphum, and Mukdahan – received 8,432 relief kits totaling more than 8,432,000 baht.

 Disaster Prevention and Mitigation Department (DDPM)

 The Disaster Prevention and Mitigation Department (DDPM) urged officials in the provinces where the water had receded to conduct thorough damage assessments so the government could launch post-flood assistance programs accordingly.
 The DDPM also contacted responsible agencies in the affected areas about providing assistance measures.
-As a significant amount of runoff from other flooded regions was anticipated to flow into the province through the Moon River, irrigation officials constructed 22 water jet propulsion drives over the Moon River at a bridge in Ubon Ratchathani to hasten the rate of discharge into the Mekong River.
+Irrigation officials constructed 22 water jet propulsion drives over the Moon River at a bridge in Ubon Ratchathani to hasten the rate of discharge into the Mekong River as a significant amount of runoff from other flooded regions was anticipated to flow into the province through the Moon River.
 The government intended to review response initiatives and warning systems for future catastrophes and prevention actions to ensure that they are well prepared for what is not an unusual occurrence in Thailand.